Pothos Plants Are the Easiest Thing You’ll Ever Grow and Here’s How to Style Them Beautifully

 Hanging Canopy

-And steady indirect light.
-Use wide baskets so roots stay cool and moisture spreads evenly.
-Let vines trail naturally.
+Use wide baskets so the roots stay cool and moisture distributes evenly.
+Let the vines trail naturally, then trim only the longest strands to maintain fullness rather than length.

 Twin Hang

-Matching heights keep the look calm, while slight spacing lets each plant breathe.
-This setup works best near bright windows where light hits both sides evenly.
+Keep the heights similar but allow slight spacing so each plant can breathe and develop its own character.
+This setup works particularly well framing windows or open walls where light hits both sides evenly.

-Water lightly and trim uneven vines so one basket doesn’t overpower the other as they grow.
+Water and trim both plants similarly so one doesn’t overwhelm the other as they mature.

 Mirror Climb